 Vivian Howard’s friend Miss Lillie loves the local dish known as “Kill Hungry”—loaded with macaroni noodles, beef and a hearty tomato sauce.
 To make it healthier, Vivian teamed with nutrition counselor Tracy Owens to cut down the pasta carbs and amp up the vegetables.

 This is the definition of a warming winter vegetable stew — and it’s easy to prepare.
 The texture of black eyed peas and the addition of collard greens give this soup a memorable taste you’ll want to make throughout the winter months.

-An ol’ school favorite also known as Tuna Rockefeller.
-This casserole is plenty healthy with the protein of tuna and vitamin-rich spinach, combined with the creamy and crunchy goodness of a “Mac & Cheese”-like texture.
+An old school favorite also known as Tuna Rockefeller.
+This casserole is plenty healthy with the protein of tuna and vitamin-rich spinach, combined with the creamy and crunchy goodness of a mac & cheese-like texture.

-What if Mac & Cheese took on a caramel and nutty taste?
-That’s what you get with this delicious mac & cheese for grown-ups, using the unexpected ingredient butternut squash, along with sharp and sweet Gouda cheese.
+What if mac & cheese took on a caramel and nutty taste?
+That’s what you get when using unexpected butternut squash along with sharp and sweet Gouda cheese.
 Makes you wish for cold weather!

 Dip brownies in chocolate for a decadently easy, low-calorie, heart healthy and diabetes-friendly way to treat your Valentine.